cs4s/2018/maths/week-1/index.md

 In this session, we will give an overview of the entire Professional Learning program.
 We will also explain the research project that this program is a part of.

 In this session’s activities, you will find out what *Coding* and *Computational Thinking* are and the main reasons why these skills are being introduced into K-6.
 You will learn about *Scratch*, the free *Coding* language and community that is commonly used when teaching *Computational Thinking* in K-6.
-You will also create a program in *Scratch* that combines three essential **computational concepts**: *sequences*, *loops* and *conditionals*.
+You will also create a program in *Scratch* that combines some essential **computational concepts**: *Sequences*, *Loops*, *Events*, *Data* and *Conditionals*.

 ## Metalanguage